- Written by Dr.Mehmet Demircioglu

 Some patients only flare in one small area.
 Others flare across the hairline, temples, crown, and donor zone.
 The location matters.
 A quiet patch behind the ear is not the same risk as thick scale across the exact hairline where incisions will be made.
 I judge the actual surgical areas, not only the label of psoriasis.

 Psoriasis should delay surgery when the scalp is actively flaring or when plaques affect the donor or recipient area.
 Scratching wounds, bleeding, suspected infection, an uncertain diagnosis such as dissecting cellulitis, a broader autoimmune disease hair transplant concern, methotrexate timing before surgery, or an unclear treatment plan all make surgery less predictable.
+If pustules, crusting, tufted hairs, or permanent patchy loss are part of the history, folliculitis decalvans hair transplant planning needs its own diagnosis and stability review.

 A patient may think, “It is only flaky skin.”
 Sometimes it is not only flaky skin.
 The scalp may be inflamed, sensitive, and reactive.
 Operating through that kind of skin can make the day harder and the recovery more stressful.